infamoussoap/PortfolioStuff/README.md

 The main packages are: `numpy, pandas, yfinance, datetime`

-###
+### Math Knowledge
+While math knowledge isn't required to run the code, it would be good to understand brief details on gradient descent, so you know if the algorithm has converged to the optimal portfolio.
+If not, one may end up with a situation where the returned portfolio is sub-optimal.

-Some understanding of gradient descent would be good, in particular the understanding of epochs, learning rate, and learning how to see if you have convergence
+In particular the understanding of epochs, learning rate, and learning how to see if you have convergence in gradient descent should be enough for the math details.